n0dat/Pterosaur-Perimeter/README.md

 <h2> Building </h2>

+To play within the editor, go to `Scenes` and open `InitializerScene`.
+Press the play button (next to pause) in the Unity Editor Window.

 Clone the entire project and open it with Unity Editor.
 From there you can select `Build Settings` then `Build and Run`.

+<h2> Code </h2>

+All code is visible within the `Assets/Scripts` folder, where it is then further divided into the respective components it is used on.